nikopensius/CtrlF-/Design Document for CtrlF+.md

     - Event Handling Libraries: Libraries such as jQuery or addEventListener can be used for handling events in the content scripts.
 These libraries can help with managing event listeners, handling DOM events, and coordinating the flow of actions in the Search Coordinator module.
     - Custom APIs, Frameworks, or Libraries: Depending on the specific requirements of the extension, custom APIs, frameworks, or libraries may be utilized to implement the functionality of the Search Coordinator module.
 These may include any custom communication protocols, libraries for managing the search process flow, or other specialized tools for coordinating interactions between components.

-    Note: The specific APIs, frameworks, and libraries used in the Search Coordinator module may vary depending on the implementation details and technologies chosen for the development of the Chrome extension.
-The above list is provided as an example and is not exhaustive.

     Testing and Validation

     - The Search Coordinator module should undergo thorough testing and validation to ensure its correctness and robustness.
 This may include unit testing, integration testing, and end-to-end testing of the module's functionality, as well as validation against the requirements and design specifications of the extension.
 Additionally, any communication between the Search Coordinator and other components should be tested and validated to ensure proper coordination and synchronization.
 Proper error handling and exception handling should also be implemented and tested to ensure that the module can handle unexpected scenarios gracefully.

 Each content script module should have clear responsibilities and interfaces, and should be designed to be modular, efficient, and maintainable.
 The modules should work together seamlessly to provide the desired search functionality to the user, while minimizing impact on the performance and usability of the web page.